 Bladder cancer is diagnosed almost twice as often in whites as in blacks of either sex.
 The incidence of bladder cancer among other ethnic and racial groups in the United States falls between that of blacks and whites.
 The incidence of bladder cancer increases with age.

-Age-adjusted mortality from bladder cancer decreased in all races and sexes between 1975 and 2009.[4 ]
-From 2007 to 2016, urinary bladder cancer mortality was stable in men; however, the death rate decreased by 0.4% per year in women.[1 ]
+Age-adjusted mortality from bladder cancer decreased in all races and sexes between 1975 and 2017.
+From 2008 to 2017, urinary bladder cancer mortality decreased by 0.3% per year.
 These changes may reflect earlier diagnosis, better therapy, less exposure to carcinogens, or some combination of these factors.